ldm0/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/api-vault-query.md

 When specifying the `ContractType` as a parameterised type to the `QueryCriteria` in Kotlin, queries now include all concrete implementations of that type if this is an interface.
 Previously, it was only possible to query on concrete types (or the universe of all `ContractState`).
 {{< /note >}}

-The Vault Query API leverages the rich semantics of the underlying JPA [Hibernate](https://docs.jboss.org/hibernate/jpa/2.1/api/)-based Persistence framework adopted by Corda.
+The Vault Query API leverages the rich semantics of the underlying JPA [Hibernate](https://docs.jboss.org/hibernate/jpa/2.1/api/)-based [State Persistence](state-persistence.md) framework adopted by Corda.

 {{< note >}}